Pimp My LLM: Leveraging Variability Modeling to Tune Inference Hyperparameters: Variability-Driven Energy Prediction of LLM Inference

 \subsection{Measuring LLM Inference Performance}

-Each sampled configuration is executed and measured according to three main metrics: energy consumption, performance, and accuracy.
+Each sampled configuration is executed and measured according to three metrics: energy consumption, performance, and accuracy.

-\paragraph{\textbf{Energy consumption}} We relied on software-based measurement tools commonly used in recent \gls{llm} studies~\cite{coignion2024green,patel2024characterizing,coignion2025faster,alizadeh2025language,nik2025impact}: \emph{perf} (via the \gls{rapl} interface) for CPU measurements, and \emph{nvidia-smi} for GPU power draw estimation.
-This approach ensured full control over the measurement process and compatibility with any GPU, facilitating future extensions of this work. \paragraph{\textbf{Code evaluation}} To evaluate the generated code, we assessed the functional correctness of the generated code.
+\textbf{Energy consumption} We relied on software-based measurement tools commonly used in recent \gls{llm} studies~\cite{coignion2024green,patel2024characterizing,coignion2025faster,alizadeh2025language,nik2025impact}: \emph{perf} (via the \gls{rapl} interface) for CPU measurements, and \emph{nvidia-smi} for GPU power draw estimation.
+This approach ensured full control over the measurement process and compatibility with any GPU, facilitating future extensions of this work.

+\textbf{Code evaluation} To evaluate the generated code, we assessed the functional correctness of the generated code.
 The functional correctness of an \gls{llm} assesses the extent to which the generated code satisfies the specification provided in the prompt.
 We thus adopted the \emph{pass@k} metric based on the unbiased estimator introduced by \etal{Chen} \cite{chen2021evaluating}, which measures the probability that at least one of $k$ generated samples passes all test cases.
 Formally, for $n$ total samples, $c$ correct samples, and $E$ denoting the expectation over all problems, pass@k is defined as:

 We used $n = 1$ sample per problem to compute pass@1.